kkinnear/zprint/README.md

 ### *Recent Additions!*

+  * Comment wrapping has been considerably altered.
+When working on the stability fixes for `1.2.5`, the largest remaining problem was comment wrapping causing changes to the formatting in subsequent runs.
+In addition, the comment wrapping has been very simplistic since its inception, leaving wrapped comments looking pretty bad.
+  There is a new capability called `{:comment {:smart-wrap? true}}` which will now word wrap comments cleanly.
+It will also repair most of the problems that the simplistic wrapping produced in the past.
+It is now the default, in no small part to repair the problems of the past.
+If you are working to minimize changes when running zprint, I would recommend running it once over your code before you disable it, as will clean up most of the problems that were added by zprint in the past.
+You can disable it with `{:comment {:smart-wrap? false}}`.
+You can also configure it to minimize the amount of word wrapping it does, while still allowing it to do much better than the previous default by using `{:style :minimal-smart-wrap}`.
+You need to have `{:comment {:smart-wrap? true}}` to use `:minimal-smart-wrap`.
+See the reference manual for more details on how to configure smart wrap.
+  * You can now specify some keys to come last in a map as well as some keys to appear first in a sorted map.
+The `{:map {:key-order [...]}}` configuration places all of the keys prior to the distinguished key `:|` at the front of the map, and all of the keys after the `:|` key at the end of the map.
+  * Configurable Styles: As the number of styles that call `:option-fn` to return guides or just to do complex things has grown, many of these styles have also begun to accept a configuration map as their first argument.
+This has worked well, but has in turn required a new style in the `:style-map` for every unique combination of values in the configuration map for the option-fn (or has required moderately complex configuration in the `:fn-map` or elsewhere).
+The processing for styles has been enhanced to allow configuration of styles when they are used, instead of pre-configuring them as additional styles.
+See the CHANGELOG for some details, and the reference manual for many more.
   * If you were using zprint as a library, and you kept the configuration you wanted to use with zprint in a file of your own, there was no safe way to give that configuration to zprint if it contained function